hughfdjackson/flywheel/README.md

 ## API

 This API section is going to focus on the non-ender API.
-If you're using ender, you can simple use `var flywheel = require("flywheel")`
+If you're using ender, you can simply use `var flywheel = require("flywheel")`
 ### Basic Usage

 #### setting up a function to loop: